FAQ

 This grant will also allow you to meet grantees from the three other grant types at the Annual Link & Learn events and through the Power2Voices online platform (accessible beyond the grant period)!

 Some more good news?
 Our application and reporting mechanisms are designed in a way that make sense to youth initiatives.
-Read the full [funding manual – available soon] for more information.
+Read the full [funding manual] for more information

 Who can apply?

-To apply for Innovation Grants, your organization must meet the following requirements:
+To apply for Innovation Grants, your organisation must meet the following requirements:

 - You are located and registered in one of the 12 African Youth Action Lab focus countries: Ethiopia, Kenya, Mozambique, Nigeria, Senegal, Sierra Leone, Somalia (Somaliland region), Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.